stephenhutchings/written/README.md

       w =

-Some style guides prefer numbers under 12 to be written, so we'll include those in some common languages.
+Some style guides prefer the numbers 12 and under to be written, so we'll include those in some common languages.
 If more or fewer numbers need to be added, or another those from another language, see `setNumbers()`.
-For compatibility, Swedish uses "m" for co_m_mon, and "n" for _n_euter genders.
+For compatibility, Swedish uses "m" for co**m**mon, and "n" for **n**euter genders.

         numbers:
           "EN": ["one", "two", "three", "four", "five", "six", "seven",